 distance at close phase is 12 to 25 feet and is used as a public speaker or when engaging with strangers.
-This zone has an adequate establish space to self-defense.
+This zone has an adequate space to establish self-defense.
 Sensory communication must change to adapt, in order to communicate from these distances.
 This length of distance pertains to most public settings, rather than more intimate surroundings.